 All equipment and capital assets, as defined above, will be recorded in the ISRS equipment/capital asset module.

 Equipment will be marked with a state sticker before it is delivered to the department.
 There are two exceptions:

 If an item qualifies as an exception, it will be marked under the supervision of the department.

-Upon receipt of the equipment, the department will complete the “verification of location” form and return the form to Inventory Control.
-Upon receipt of the form, Inventory Control will record the asset in the ISRS equipment/capital asset module.
+Upon receipt of the equipment, the department will send a copy of the purchase order or receipt to Inventory Control.
+Inventory Control will record the asset in the ISRS equipment/capital asset module.

 See Also: Minnesota State Colleges and Universities Capital Asset Procedure 7.3.6 for more information on capital assets such as land, buildings, capital improvements, infrastructure, leases and library

 A department may declare a tangible asset to be surplus property when they no longer have use for it.